-(Last Updated on : 08/10/2015)
+(Last Updated on : 05/02/2019)

-History of Mughal paintings
+History of Mughal Paintings

 .
-When he returned to India from his exile, he brought with him to great Persian artists; Abd-us-samad and Mir-Sayyid Ali.
-In the course of time the art of these tow artists made their presence felt in the local art works and slowly the Mughal painting grew up.
+When he returned to India from his exile, he brought with him two great Persian artists; Abd-us-samad and Mir-Sayyid Ali.
+It was during this initial period, that the Mughal Paintings took inspiration from the Safavid school of Persian paintings under the influence of these two artists.
+In the course of time the art of these two artists made their presence felt in the local art works and slowly resulted in the evolution of the Mughal Paintings.
 The most former example of the Mughal style of art is the Tutinama Painting; 'Tales of a Parrot

 Themes of Mughal Paintings

-Development of Mughal Painting
+Development of Mughal Paintings

-Mughal paintings prospered during the reigns of Akbar
+Mughal Paintings prospered during the reigns of Akbar

 and Shah Jahan

-and the early Mughal period paintings are seen in a specialist organization of a scriptorium or palace studio, which was then managed by Baysunqur.
+paintings are seen in a specialist organization of a scriptorium or palace studio, which was then managed by Baysunqur.
 The scriptorium was led by the renowned painter Bihzad belonging to the period of the Mughals.
 Unfortunately, the scriptorium ruined at the end of the rule of Husayn Bayqara, and Saiavid Shah Ismail brought Bihzad to Tabriz in order to organize there the palace studio.
 Several other painters were brought to Bukhara by the conqueror of Uzbek, Muhammad Shaybani.
 But the scriptorium's fame was not marred and it acted as a role model for the scriptoria constructed later by Humayun and Akbar.

 The paintings of the Mughal era experienced growth on a large-scale under the rule of Akbar.
 At that time, a large number of artists painted under the supervision of two Persian artists.
-Since Akbar was interested in tales, the paintings of his period are based on Ramayana
+Since Akbar was interested in epic tales, the paintings of his period are based on Ramayana

-Painting during Jahangir
+Mughal Paintings during Jahangir

-Painting during Shah Jahan
+Mughal Paintings during Shah Jahan

 Abu al-Hasan, Painter of Mughal Period

-Abu al-Hasan was a famous painter of the Mughal period in India and the Mughal ruler of that time was Jahangir.
+was a famous painter of the Mughal period in India and the Mughal ruler of that time was Jahangir.
 Abu al-Hasan belonged originally to Afghanistan.
 Afghanistan was regarded as 'the city with an artistic tradition'.
 He was the son of Aqa Reza of Hera.
-Jahangir was responsible for training Abu al-Hasan in his spacious workshops and studios and Abu al-Hasan excelled his father and his employer in a short period.
+Jahangir was responsible for training Abu al-Hasan in his spacious workshops and studios, Abu al-Hasan excelled his father and his employer in a short period.
 In the form of an acknowledgement to his talent, Jahangir bestowed upon him the title 'Nadir-uz-Saman' or 'Wonder of the Age'.

-Decline of Mughal Painting
+Decline of Mughal Paintings

 The movement which was witnessed during the rule of Shah Jahan was also visible during the period of Aurangzeb

-Today, Mughal miniature paintings can be seen, being created by a few artists in the state of Rajasthan
+Today, miniature Mughal Paintings can be seen, being created by a few artists in the state of Rajasthan

 centralized chiefly in Jaipur